Flash Attention 4 in practice: what we shipped and what we cut

 modal_h200.
 That is exactly how "all green" promotions happen without a

-single real execute receipt.
+single real execute record.
 We removed the inference, forced

 environment-bound rows, and renamed the canonical metrics to